Curriculum

 -

-This course will further explore the equipment and processes you’ll encounter in the central processing department.
-First, you’ll explore instruments are prepared and packaged before being transported to various departments in the hospital.
+This course will further explore the equipment and processes you’ll encounter in the sterile processing department.
+First, you’ll learn how instruments are prepared and packaged before being transported to various departments in the hospital.
 Then, you’ll look at sterilization techniques and how you’ll monitor sterilizers to ensure they’re running efficiently.
 The next lesson will outline best practices for receiving, selecting, and distributing inventory, and how to keep track of equipment being used in your facility.

-You’ll also study the specialty departments in the hospital and the equipment they use to care for patients.
+You’ll also learn about the specialty departments in the hospital and the equipment they use to care for patients.

-Finally, you’ll work to gain the tools that can help you succeed in your new career as a sterile processing technician.
-You’ll understand the various workplace hazards you might encounter and how you can help during an incident.
-You’ll study how to effectively communicate with your coworkers from a wide range of backgrounds and how to grow your professional and personal reputation.By the end of this course, you’ll be able to do the following:
+Finally, you’ll gain the tools needed to succeed in your new career as a sterile processing technician.
+You’ll understand the various workplace hazards you might encounter and how you can help out during an incident.
+You’ll learn how to effectively communicate with your coworkers from a wide range of backgrounds and how to grow your professional and personal reputation.By the end of this course, you’ll be able to do the following:

 - Identify different packaging and assembly procedures for medical devices